Skip Navigation

 Curriculum

-Students that matriculate beginning in June 2023 and forward will complete the following courses in order to meet the graduation requirements.
+The OU-Tulsa PA Program curriculum is divided into three phases with Phase 1 being didactic courses, Phase 2 being clinical courses within the Longitudinal Integrated Clerkships (LIC), and Phase 3 being clinical courses delivered in a traditional block format.
+Students that matriculate beginning in June 2025 will complete the following courses in order to meet the graduation requirements.
 The OU-Tulsa PA Program does not offer advanced placement or exemption from coursework for any student, regardless of previous coursework or professional experience.
 The program required educational competencies for entry level practice are consistent with the competencies as defined by the PA profession.
 Curriculum development and delivery are guided by these competencies which can be found in the PA Program Academic Policies and Procedures Handbook

 CurriculumHours